Democratic Party of the Left

 The Democratic Party of the Left (Partito Democratico della Sinistra, PDS) was a democratic-socialist and social-democratic political party in Italy.
 Founded in February 1991 as the post-communist evolution of the Italian Communist Party, the party was the largest in the Alliance of Progressives and The Olive Tree coalitions.
 In February 1998, the party merged with minor parties to form Democrats of the Left.
-At its peak in 1991, the party had a membership of 989,708; by 1998, it was reduced to 613,412.
+At its peak in 1991, the party had a membership of 989,708, which had reduced to 613,412 by 1998.